RECAP preterm – Research on European Children and Adults born Preterm

 RECAP preterm brings together European child to adult cohorts and a group of highly experienced organisations.
 The expertise of the partners covers a wide and complementary range of fields, including life course epidemiology, methodology, neonatology, paediatrics, early-life stressors, non-communicable disease research, epigenomics, economics, psychology, and mental health as well as e-learning technologies, eHealth/mHealth applications, communication, dissemination and project management.

-- EFCNI’s role in RECAP preterm lies particularly in leading all activities regarding dialogue, dissemination, and sustainability by reaching out to the scientific community, clinicians, healthcare professionals, patient organisations, the general public, policy makers, and other potential stakeholders at the national, European, and international level to increase the visibility as well as the health and societal impact of RECAP preterm.
-A particular focus will be placed on parents in the interaction and dissemination strategy in particular to identify and answer user-driven research questions and policy needs.
+EFCNI represents the patient’s voice and is work package leader of the dissemination and communication activities.
+In particular, EFCNI’s role in RECAP preterm lies in leading all activities regarding dialogue, dissemination, and sustainability by reaching out to the scientific community, clinicians, healthcare professionals, patient organisations, the general public, policy makers, and other potential stakeholders at the national, European, and international level to increase the visibility as well as the health and societal impact of RECAP preterm.
+A particular focus is placed on parents in the interaction and dissemination strategy in particular to identify and answer user-driven research questions and policy needs.

 Series about the RECAP preterm cohorts